 - Spinal injuries

-The CDC found that 30% of all non-fatal motorcycle injuries happened to the legs and feet.
+The CDC found that a large percentage of all non-fatal motorcycle injuries happened to the legs and feet.
 The lower legs seem especially vulnerable.
 Protective boots, pants, and armor can help mitigate damage to these areas.

 Torso injuries seem to impact older riders the most.
 Special jackets with protective padding can shield the back, chest, and shoulders.